sdl002/R_Docker_Intro/README.md

 * Once the cache is invalidated, *all subsequent Dockerfile commands generate new images and the cache is not used.*

+### The layers that are changed most frequently should be created last

 &nbsp;
 <a name="anchor7"></a>
 ## 7. Copying Data out of a running Docker container to your host machine